JannisHoch/copro/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
   * This is usually the dev branch.
+But if you want to use the RF regression functionality, you can use this specific branch.
   * Only target release branches if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on master, run `git checkout -b fix/dev/my_contribution master`.
+  * To quickly create a topic branch based on a specific branch, run `git checkout -b fix/dev/my_contribution [name of branch]`.
 Please avoid working directly on the `dev` (or `master`) branch.
 * Make commits of logical and atomic units.
 Write a [good commit message][commit]!
 * Make sure you have added the necessary tests for your changes.